kineticadb/kinetica-connector-powerbi/README.md

 This is the Kinetica Power BI connector for direct query using ODBC driver.

-# TO USE #
+## TO USE ##

 If you have cloned or downloaded the project, you should find a mez file under Kinetica/bin/release called kinetica.mez.
 It is also available at the release page at https://github.com/kineticadb/kinetica-connector-powerbi/releases (use the latest release).

 Copy this mez file to the "C:\Users\<user>\Documents\Power BI Desktop\Custom Connectors" directory.

-Read up on the Quickstart section of the URL - https://github.com/Microsoft/DataConnectors.
-It talks about a small modification in the PowerBI desktop.
+You may also have to enable the Custom data connectors preview feature in Power BI Desktop (under File | Options and settings | Custom data connectors), if not already done.

 That is it.
 Now if you restart Power BI desktop and go to 'Get Data' list, Kinetica datasource should be a choice.

-# TO BUILD AND USE #
+## TO BUILD AND USE ##

 Most of the work to build this connector is based on these fine Microsoft documents - https://github.com/Microsoft/DataConnectors